hackutd/jury/README.md

 Click on "edit" next to "jury-service" and fill in the env as follows:

-- REACT_APP_JURY_NAME - Name of the app to display to the user (eg. HackUTD X Judging)
+- VITE_JURY_NAME - Name of the app to display to the user (eg. HackUTD X Judging)
 - JURY_ADMIN_PASSWORD - Password for the admin portal (suggestion: use 2 random words)
 - MONGODB_URI - URI of MongoDB Atlas instance (see step 0)